atet/regex/README.md

 ### What is Bash?

 * Bash is a command line interface (CLI) that allows you to use your operating system purely by text commands
 * This is a huge benefit over clicking buttons in a graphical user interface **especially if you have a ton of repetitive and routine tasks**
 * If you're a Windows user like I am, _unlike DOS Command Prompt that is tied to Microsoft_, Windows Subsystem for Linux finally allows some cross-compatibility with Linux and MacOS

 ### WARNING: CLI is very powerful

-* With great power comes great responsibility; be vigilant of code you run so accidents don't happen
+* ***With great power comes great responsibility***; be vigilant of code you run so accidents don't happen, like accidentally erasing files you truly care about
-* If this is your first experience with using a command line interface, don't be intimidated, this is worth learning
+* If this is your first experience with using a command line interface, don't be intimidated, CLI is absolutely worth learning

 ### Regular Expressions